bsalter/zombietranslator/readme.md

 Translates "Kermit" or "frog" (case insensitive) to a murderous rage.
  (becomes "KILL FROOOGGY" and changes the view)

+Philosophy:
+ I used prototype pattern and implemented each rule as a separate function, for maximum extensibility.
+This makes it possible to alter the translator if a branch of the zombie language evolves.

 Jasmine:
 I didn't quite follow the pattern for my implementation of expects, because the individual rules are so simple.
 I could not conceive of three expects for each that did not seem contrived.
 Instead, I wrote a full suite of tests against